aurora-develop/aurora/README_EN.md

 ```

 ## Docker Compose Deployment
-Create a new directory, for example, aurora-app, and enter it:
+Create a new directory, for example, aurora-app, and enter that directory:
 ```bash
 mkdir aurora
 cd aurora
 ```
-In this directory, download the docker-compose.yml file from the library:
+In this directory, download the docker-compose.yml file from the repository:

 ```bash
 docker-compose up -d